rankingdigitalrights/datalab/README.md

 > debugging #1\
 > If you run into runtime issues (e.g. endless loop), you can inspect and **terminate** current executions under [My Executions](https://script.google.com/u/3/home/executions).
 The status in the online editor is just a front-end gimmick and is actually not at all connected to the execution itself, i.e. you can refresh or close the browser and/or start a new execution, and it will not impact the one already running.
+> In the same place you can see the verbose output (from `console.log` and the latest error messages) if you uncollapse the row.

 ---